 An Executive MBA

-You can even take this a step further with Executive MBAs, sometimes shortened to EMBA, which are specially designed programs for corporate executives and managers.
-EMBA programs focus on the skills needed to succeed in the upper echelons of the corporate world, typically on a schedule that’s a convenient fit for those who are already working.
-With brief but intense class sessions held predominately on weekends, most EMBA programs can be finished in a year and a half, faster than a typical full-time MBA without sacrificing your existing progress climbing the corporate ladder.
+You can even take this a step further with Executive MBAs, sometimes shortened to EMBA.
+These are programs for corporate executives and managers.
+EMBA programs focus on the skills needed to succeed in the upper echelons of the corporate world.
+They are convenient for full-time working professionals.
+They are brief but intense class sessions.
+The program is usually held on the weekends.
+Most EMBA programs last a year and a half.
+This is faster than a typical full-time MBA without sacrificing your existing progress climbing the corporate ladder.
 As such, most EMBA candidates are generally fairly far along in their careers.

 EMBA students at the University of Pennsylvania’s Wharton School of Business, for example, typically had 12 years of work experience behind them, compared to the traditional MBA program’s average of 4 years.
-For the ambitious executive who’s still not quite where they want to be, an EMBA could provide just what’s needed to start climbing again.
+For the ambitious executive, an EMBA provides a career jumpstart.

-Education has never been in doubt as a key ingredient for success, but it can sometimes be hard to know what the right amount of schooling is.
+Education has never been in doubt as a key ingredient for success.
+It can sometimes be hard to know what the right amount of schooling is.
 Fortunately, business schools are well aware of the need to gain experience before returning to the classroom to hone the skills they now know they require in the real world.

 A bachelor’s in business offers all the tools to begin a career, no matter the particular discipline.
-Master’s programs present the opportunity to acquire advanced knowledge and specific skills in a variety of topics, and on schedules that are compatible with careers, allowing you to continue working uninterrupted.
+Master’s programs present the opportunity to acquire advanced knowledge and specific skills in a variety of topics.
+They are compatible with careers, allowing you to continue working uninterrupted.
 The versatility of an MBA and the flexibility of most MBA programs combine to make this degree one of the most powerful tools for getting ahead in any field.
 Whatever you choose, advance your career through education.